 The Staff Knowledge, Skills and Experience page shows our aspirations as a team.

-Kathleen Lyons is a Cenacle Sister, who has been giving retreats and spiritual direction for many years.
-She was one of the early teachers of the Ignatian Spirituality Course, present at its inception, and is now one of its directors.
-Kathleen is also a Psychosynthesis Psychotherapist and is on the staff of the Psychosynthesis and Education Trust.
+Kathleen Lyons is a Cenacle Sister who has been engaged in retreat work for many years.
+She was one of the early teachers of the Ignatian Spirituality course, present at its inception and now continues in the role of consulter.
+Kathleen was also a Psychosynthesis psychotherapist.
+Her doctorate, 'Mysticism and Narcissism' is an integration of spirituality and psychology.